NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 Heatmaps
 =========

 The fact that there are loci marked as peak in one dataset that do not appear in another does not mean that there is no signal there.
-It could not be called as peak due to lack of statistical power, the signal being weaker or a combination of other factors.
-Remember the example in the slides - some peaks don’t make the calling threshold, but still represent sites of enrichment:
+It could be that a peak is not called due to lack of statistical power, the signal being weaker or a combination of other factors.
+Remember the example in the slides - some peaks don’t make the threshold, but still show enrichment:

 .. image:: Figures/09_peak_example.png
 	:target: Figures/09_peak_example.png